Earth Optimism: Influential individuals

-Tom Lovejoy served as the Chair for the first Earth Optimism Advisory Group in 2017.
-He is a leading figure in the work of both climate change and biodiversity conservation movements.
-His successful tenure in biology and conservation began in the early 1960s when he developed the idea to conduct long-term studies on the effects of forest fragmentation in the Amazon Rainforest.
+Tom Lovejoy served as the chairperson for the first Earth Optimism Advisory Group in 2017.
+He was a leading figure in the work of both climate change and biodiversity conservation movements.
+His successful tenure in biology and conservation began in the early 1960s when he developed the idea to conduct long-term studies on the effects of forest fragmentation in the Amazon rainforest.
 This idea eventually developed into the largest experiment in landscape ecology called the Minimum Critical Size of Ecosystems project (also known as the Biological Dynamics of Forest Fragments Project).
-In 1982, Lovejoy founded the television series Nature, a popular documentary series exploring various global wildlife topics.
-He is recognized as founding the field of study, Climate Change Biology, and coined the popular term "biological diversity".
+Starting in 1982, Lovejoy served as an advisor for the new PBS television series Nature, a documentary series exploring global wildlife topics.
+He is recognized as founding the field of study known as Climate Change Biology, and helped to popularize the widely used term "biological diversity".